 Reformed – We have the word Reformed in our name because we’re aligned with that historic branch of Christianity that withdrew from the Catholic church in the early 1500s.
 This branch has influenced many great historic preachers, such as Jonathan Edwards, George Whitfield, and Charles Spurgeon.
 In modern times, many people are familiar with the books of Reformed writers such as R.C.
 Sproul, J.I.
 Packer, John Stott, and John Piper.

 In America – The church was called Presbyterian in Scotland and Reformed in continental Europe.
 In the early 1800s, some of the Reformed people moved to the United States from the Netherlands, and in 1857 they started the Christian Reformed Church in North America.
 Today, the Christian Reformed Church (CRC) is racially and ethnically diverse and has churches throughout the world with about three hundred thousand members in North America in just over one thousand churches.
 Click here to find out what we believe.
 Not only are we grateful for a rich theological heritage in the Reformed tradition, but we are also energized by many opportunities to seek the kingdom together.

-Our History – New Life Church was started in 1979 by Jerry Holleman and Keith Tanis, both CRC pastors and church planters, but none of this would have been possible without the vision, prayer, and resources provided by Christian Reformed Home Missions, our domestic missions agency here in North America.
+Our History – New Life Church was started in 1979 by Jerry Holleman and Keith Tanis, both CRC pastors and church planters, but none of this would have been possible without the vision, prayer, and resources provided by Christian Reformed Home Missions (now Resonate Global Mission), our domestic missions agency here in North America.
 Home Missions continues to be an invaluable partner in our recruiting, assessing, training, and coaching church planters today.